final-form/final-form/README.md

 #### `initialValues?: Object`

 The initial values of your form.
-These will be used to compare against the current values to calculate `pristine` and `dirty`.
+These will also be used to compare against the current values to calculate `pristine` and `dirty`.

 #### `onSubmit: (values: Object, callback: ?(errors: ?Object) => void) => ?Object | Promise<?Object>`